bhavdipsinh-git/weather_api/README.md

 # Weather API
 This assignment contains a flask app for fetching weather data for a city with data format.
 Below are the steps for running the app:
+- Add the private key in `.env` file replacing the dummy string
 - Run `pip install -r requirements.txt`
 - Run `python run.py`
 - Run `curl --location --request GET 'http://127.0.0.1:5000/getCurrentWeather' \